WebOrigami/docs/src/eg/intro.md

 Note the comma after the URL — the `copy` command takes two arguments that must be separated with a comma.

-The new `samples` folder should show a small collection of files. `eg` treated the indicated YAML file as a graph (more on graphs later), and the `copy` function read values out of that graph and wrote them into the file system graph.
+The new `samples` folder should show a small collection of files. `eg` treated the indicated YAML file as a graph (more on graphs later).
+The `copy` function read values out of that graph and wrote them into the file system graph.

-If you prefer, in the examples that follow you can wrap a function's arguments in parentheses.
-Since command shells typically interpret parentheses, you may have to quote them:
+If you prefer, you can wrap `eg` function arguments in parentheses — but since command shells typically interpret parentheses, you may have to quote them:

 ```sh
 $ eg "copy(https://explorablegraph.org/samples/eg.yaml, files/samples)"
 ```

-The expression parser in `eg` makes parentheses implicit, so you don't have to type them but you can if you want.
-There are also cases where the parentheses are necessary; you'll see an example of that later.
+The expression parser in `eg` makes parentheses implicit, so in many cases you don't have to type them.
+There are some cases where parentheses are necessary; you'll see an example of that later.

 ## Display a file from the file system